“I’m guessing by that you don’t mean ‘concentrating really hard?'” Red asks.

 Tetsuo looks surprised, but shrugs after a moment.
 “Why not.”
 He goes over to Daniel, who looks like he’s trying to think of an argument, then seems to realize he’s getting an out and just takes the empty pokeball, leaning against the wall as the Second takes his spot.

-Before long they’re all merging again, and Red is starting to get desires from his seed.
+It takes what feels like a minute to get back into the merger, but eventually Red is back where he was before, and even starts to get desires from his seed.
 Sunlight.
 Soil.
 Moisture.
-He thinks his is the one in charge of finding sustenance for the cluster, but there’s none of that stuff here, and little by little he notices a change happening as the impulses shift toward something else.
+He thinks his is the one in charge of finding sustenance for the cluster, but there’s none of that stuff here, so it’s feeling rather neutral… though little by little he notices a change happening as the impulses shift toward something else.
 He’s curious what, but it feels like it’s beyond the scope of his seed, in another node, being fed by it.
 He tries to follow it and gets lost in the echoing empty noise again, and again, and again, before retreating and trying to sink deeper into the merge.
 He starts to share its eyesight, which is fairly poor, seeing the shape of himself sitting beside it, seeing the shape of the others as the seed turns… he wants to—

 It’s all he has time to think, more sentiment than words, and then his mind is full of images and tastes and smells of cookies, not just those he automatically recognizes as his memories and concepts, but others too, five others to be exact, each a myriad of colors and shapes and textures and tastes, some similar, some unique—

 The unmistakable sound of a pokemon being withdrawn, and the link is abruptly gone.
 Red opens his eyes to see the others look around in bewilderment.
 It takes a moment for him to register where he is (not cookies), who he is (not cookies) and then he turns to see Daniel standing with the pokeball outstretched, a puzzled, even concerned look on his face.